 Burndown charts are still considered the go-to solution on the team level, and could also help management interpret the Gantt chart.
 But Gantt diagrams are indeed legitimate Agile tools from a project management standpoint, and could greatly help higher management understand and oversee the progress made against estimates.

-codeBeamer’s latest version 7.9 offers interactive Gantt charts to help you visualize and efficiently manage your releases and sprints.
-Not only does it provide statistics and a great overview of the project’s progress, but they also allow you to edit your releases directly from the diagram via their user-friendly drag and drop functionality.
+codeBeamer ALM offers interactive Gantt charts to help you visualize and efficiently manage your releases and sprints.
+Not only does it provide statistics and a great overview of the project’s progress, but they also allow you to edit your releases directly from the diagram via a user-friendly drag and drop functionality.
 Any changes done on the chart will automatically take effect on the affected releases or sprints.